 Employees may also enjoy PAYE reductions when regular donations are made by way of salary deductions not exceeding 5% of net remuneration.
-As from 1 March 2014, donations in excess of the 10% threshold may be carried forward to the next year of assessment.
+As from 1 March 2014, donations in excess of the 10% threshold may be carried forward to the next tax year.

-RECREATIONAL

-CLUBS
+RECREATIONAL CLUBS